Dear Class of 2029,

 Location: Bridge for Laboratory Sciences (South Atrium, North Atrium, and Patio)

-After checking in, bring your parents/family to learn about various resources at Vassar College.
+After moving in, bring your parents/family to learn about various resources at Vassar College.
 Students, please stop to pick up your academic advising folders.
 Parents/Family, please pick up a Family Welcome Folder, which includes your meal voucher.
 (Core Event)

 9:00 a.m.–3:00 p.m.: Student and Family Meal

-Proceed to Gordon Commons for a meal on us (please find your voucher in the Family Welcome Folder).
+Location:Gordon Commons Proceed to Gordon Commons for a meal—on us (your voucher is in the Family Welcome Folder given at the Resource Fair).

-1:00 p.m.–1:30 p.m.: Student-Athlete Welcome-- First-Years & Families
+1:00 p.m.–1:30 p.m.: Student-Athlete Welcome—First-Years & Families

 Location: Villard Room

 All first-year student-athletes and their families are invited to participate in an information session with Michelle Walsh, Director of Athletics & Physical Education.
 Families of students considering trying out for any varsity or varsity club teams(s) are also welcome.
 Topics of discussion will include an overview of the sports programs, participation requirements, and resources for student-athletes and families.
-The session will conclude with an open question and answer period.
+The session will conclude with an open question-and-answer period.

 2:45 p.m.–4:00 p.m.: First Group Meeting (Orientation Leaders and Student Fellows)